ayuleul/ayuleul/README.md

 ### I'm Leul Ayalew,

-#### I'm a Software Engineer, passionate about building beautiful and performant web and mobile applications.
+#### A Software Engineer, passionate about building beautiful and performant web and mobile applications.

 <br>
 <a href="https://github.com/ayuleul">